commercetools/fs2-queues/docs/getting-started/subscribing.md

 ## Processors

-The @:api(com.commercetools.queue.QueueSubscriber) abstraction provides a `processWithAutoAck()` method, which automatically handles the control flow part for you.
+The @:api(QueueSubscriber) abstraction provides a `processWithAutoAck()` method, which automatically handles the control flow part for you.
 You only need to provide the processing function, allowing you to focus on your business logic.

 @:callout(info)
 The `payload` is effectful as it performs data deserialization, which can fail when a message payload is malformed.